Tranzado or Trinzale

 Chausses (eng.
 Hose) are any of various styles of men’s clothing for the legs and lower body, worn from the Middle Ages through the 16th century, when the style fell out of use in favor of breeches and stockings.

-The Gorget is a fashionable accessory, a high collar covering the neck, ears and part of the hair.
-The Gorget was popular in the 13th – 15th centuries.
+The gorget is a fashionable accessory—a high collar that covers the neck, ears, and part of the hair.
+It was popular in the 13th–15th centuries.

 The Double apron (de.
 Doppelshürz) – is domestic garment, a two-sided apron that looks more like a loose dress.
 This apron was used for various household chores and was popular in the 15th and 16th centuries.